Mango Salsa

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I wholeheartedly stand by.

-You can use either variety of mango, Tommy or Ataulfo, just be sure they’re juicy and ripe.
-“Tommy Atkins” is the most common type of mango we see here in the states.
-They have a duo-tone red and yellow-green peel and are your classic mango.
+There are 2 main types of mangoes and you can use either variety, Tommy or Ataulfo, for this recipe.
+Just be sure they’re juicy and ripe.
+“Tommy Atkins” is the most common type of mango we see here in the States.
+They have a duo-tone red and yellow-green peel.
+This is your classic mango.

-You can tell when a mango is ripe by both the smell, and the softness.
-A ripe mango should smell fruity at the stem, and give just a bit under finger pressure.
+You can tell when a mango is ripe by both the smell and the softness.
+A ripe mango should smell fruity at the stem and yield slightly under finger pressure (like a ripe avocado).
 If you can’t find ripe mangoes, simply take them home and let them ripen on the counter or in a paper bag for a day or two, until soft.

 Mango season runs May through September, so keep an eye out for them at your local grocer during those warmer months.

-There are 2 ways to cut a mango; the peeled way, or the unpeeled way.
-Most people seem to prefer the unpeeled method, because without the right peeler, it can be hard to peel a mango, and they're slippery when peeled!
+There are two main ways to cut a mango: the peeled way and the unpeeled way.
+Most people seem to prefer the unpeeled method because, without the right peeler, it can be difficult to peel a mango, and they're slippery when peeled.

-Mango skin is not recommended to eat, so it is necessary to somehow separate the fruit flesh from the skin.
+Mango skin is not recommended for eating, so it is necessary to somehow remove the skin.

-Either method you choose, one thing to note is that mangoes have a large almond-shaped pit, which is oriented in a way that mirrors the shape of the fruit.
-So, cut away the "cheeks" of the mango, starting from the stem downward, and curving your knife around the pit, hugging it as closely as you can.
-Then, you can cut the remaining fruit away from the remaining flat slab with the pit, using a paring knife.
+Regardless of the method you choose, one thing to note is that mangoes have a large, almond-shaped pit, which is oriented in a way that mirrors the shape of the fruit.
+So first, you want to cut away the "cheeks" of the mango, starting from the stem downward.
+Curve your knife around the pit, hugging it as closely as possible.
+Then, cut any remaining fruit away from the pit, using a paring knife.

-My preferred method is the peeled method, because you get a better yield of fruit.
-I find the unpeeled method leaves a lot of mango flesh behind, as it can be awkward to cut the cubes away from the peel.
-With the peeled method, you end up with more mango in the end, but peeling a mango does require a good horizontal peeler, or some deft skills with a sharp paring knife.
+My preferred method is the peeled method, as it yields a better quantity of fruit.
+I find the unpeeled method leaves a lot of mango flesh behind, because it can be awkward to cut the cubes away from the peel.
+With the peeled method, you end up with more mango and a better dice.
+However, peeling a mango works best with a good horizontal peeler (or some deft skills with a sharp paring knife).

-The Peeled Method: To peel the mango, my tool of choice is a ceramic blade, horizontal vegetable peeler.
-Work your way around the fruit until the skin is fully removed.
+The Peeled Method: To peel the mango, my tool of choice is a ceramic-bladed, horizontal vegetable peeler (sometimes called a Y-peeler).
+The super-sharp ceramic blade makes short work of thick mango skin (or even butternut squash rind!).
+Work your way around the fruit with the peeler until the skin is completely removed.

 Next, cut the cheeks off the mango, keeping in mind that the pit inside is shaped like a giant almond, and its orientation mirrors the shape of the fruit.
 So, start at the stem, and slice downward along the cheek, hugging the pit as you go.
 Repeat on the other side, and then use a small paring knife to slice any remaining fruit flesh away from the pit.